Senior citizens are the fastest-growing cannabis clientele

 (The Hill) – Seniors, and not the high-school kind, are the fastest-growing population of cannabis users, a trend that illustrates what a long, strange trip the legalization movement has been.

-The share of over-65 Americans who have used marijuana nearly tripled in a decade, from 11 percent in 2009 to 32 percent in 2019, according to a respected federal survey on drug use.
+The share of over-65 Americans who have used marijuana nearly tripled in a decade, from 11% in 2009 to 32% in 2019, according to a respected federal survey on drug use.
 More than half of the 60-64 demographic reported cannabis use, another sharp increase.

-Cannabis consumption among older adults reached 35 percent in 2021.
+Cannabis consumption among older adults reached 35% in 2021.
 But the pandemic affected the survey methodology, researchers said, possibly skewing the results.

 The graying of cannabis culture signals broadening social acceptance of marijuana, which is now available for recreational use in 23 states.
 It is also a generational story about the aging baby boomers, a generation that grew up in an era of psychotropic experimentation.